grero/StableHashes.jl/README.md

 An effort to preserve the julia hashing functionailty as it was under v.1.4.2.

-To avoid conflict with the standard julia hashing machinery, StableHashes exports the function `shash`, which can e used as a drop-in replacement for the standard `hash` function, and will return hashes as though they were computed under julia v.1.4.2
+To avoid conflict with the standard julia hashing machinery, `StableHashes` exports the function `shash`, which can be used as a drop-in replacement for the standard `hash` function, and will return hashes as though they were computed under julia v.1.4.2